The Vulture and the Little Girl: Publication and public reaction

 In March 1993, The New York Times was seeking an image to illustrate a story by Donatella Lorch about the Sudan famine.
-Nancy Buirski, the newspaper's picture editor on the foreign desk, called Marinovich, who told her about "an image of a vulture stalking a starving child who had collapsed in the sand."
-Carter's photo was published in the 26 March 1993 edition.
-The caption read: "A little girl, weakened from hunger, collapsed recently along the trail to a feeding center in Ayod.
+Nancy Buirski, the newspaper's picture editor on the foreign desk, called Marinovich, who told her about "an image of a vulture stalking a starving child who had collapsed in the sand".
+Carter's photo was published in the March 26, 1993 edition.
+The caption read, in part: "A little girl, weakened from hunger, collapsed recently along the trail to a feeding center in Ayod.
 Nearby, a vulture waited."

 This first publication in The New York Times "caused a sensation", Marinovich wrote, adding, "It was being used in posters for raising funds for aid organisations.
 Papers and magazines around the world had published it, and the immediate public reaction was to send money to any humanitarian organisation that had an operation in Sudan."

 Claiming responsible ethical behaviour of photographers, publishers and the viewers of such photographs of shocking scenes, cultural writer Susan Sontag wrote in her essay Regarding the Pain of Others (2003): "There is shame as well as shock in looking at the close-up of a real horror.
-Perhaps the only people with the right to look at images of suffering of this extreme order are those who could do something to alleviate it … or those who could learn from it.
+Perhaps the only people with the right to look at images of suffering of this extreme order are those who could do something to alleviate it ... or those who could learn from it.
 The rest of us are voyeurs, whether or not we mean to be."

 Special editorial

-Due to the public reaction and questions about the child's condition, The New York Times published a special editorial in its 30 March 1993 edition, which said in part, "A picture last Friday with an article about the Sudan showed a little Sudanese girl who had collapsed from hunger on the trail to a feeding center in Ayod.
+Due to the public reaction and questions about the child's condition, The New York Times published a special editorial in its March 30, 1993 edition, which said in part: "A picture last Friday with an article about the Sudan showed a little Sudanese girl who had collapsed from hunger on the trail to a feeding center in Ayod.
 A vulture lurked behind her.
 Many readers have asked about the fate of the girl.
 The photographer reports that she recovered enough to resume her trek after the vulture was chased away.
 It is not known whether she reached the center."